epolisensky/VLITE/vdp/docs/source/database.rst

 - *nvisnx*: Number of visibilities in the NX table; before self-cal applied
 - *ninterval*: Number of observing intervals in NX table
 - *max_dt*: Max time of observing intervals in NX table
-- *nbeam*: Number of beams in beam image calculation
+- *nbeam*: Number of beams in primary beam image calculation
+- *pbparangs*: Array of parallactic angles used in primary beam image calculation
+- *pbweights*: Array of weighting factors used in primary beam image calculation

 .. _run_config: